To get a title for an old camper

 If you have an old untitled camper and aren’t planning on ever driving it, you could instead park it on personal private property, as some people do for a hunting shack or “cabin” escape.

-In this instance, you can get away with not plating it, which then wouldn’t require worrying about a title as long as no one is snooping around (aka trespassing!) looking for something to complain about.
+In this instance, you can get away with not plating it, which wouldn’t require worrying about a title as long as no one is snooping around (aka trespassing!) looking for something to complain about.

 Without a title, the problem is that if you want to sell or scrap it, it would then be necessary for you to procure one using the steps in the how-to section down below.